 While many may assume the best dining around is within Atlanta, don’t be fooled.
 Roswell’s Canton Street is brimming with incredible fare like Table and Main.
 Table and Main may just be shy of four years young, yet take a glance at their website, and you’ll see the countless the accolades and awards given from such notables like Zagat and Atlanta Eater.
 Famous for their stunning patio dining, Table and Main is serving up Southern faves like Shrimp and Grits (of course) and classic American fare like burger and fries and their popular order of fried chicken.

 With several dishes boasting “Favorite”, I chose their popular Seafood Broil and it did not disappoint.
-With charbroiled flounder, jumbo shrimp, sea scallops, creamy risotto and veggies, it was such a great variety of local seafood but, thankfully, not such a massive portion that I got a food coma.
+With charbroiled flounder, jumbo shrimp, sea scallops, creamy risotto and veggies, it was such a great variety of local seafood.
+Best part?
+It was (thankfully) not such a massive portion that I got a food coma.
 The show stopper of the dish?
 Easily, their sea scallops but their risotto runs a close second.

 Start your day early with a hike at Old Mill Park.
 Often referred to as Roswell’s hidden gem, Old Mill Park is truly a magical land with bridges, trails, and waterfalls.
 Hence its name, old mill ruins that were once operated in Roswell still dominate the land and is another factor in the rich history that surrounds Roswell.
 Pack a picnic, chairs, and you can easily plan to spend the day here, even find a bike trail.
 Dog friendly, too!